 These entities allow research and analysis of data from its users to improve patient outcomes.
 Organizations needs to put these analytic solutions to use as they become more prevalent in use towards obtaining patient information.

-EMR use is a fantastic example of a technology that thrives off of data and information from other devices.
+EMR systems use is a fantastic example of a technology that thrives off of data and information from other devices.
 Some systems offer a mobile app extension of their system to help create further transparency between the patient and provider.
 These tools help providers identify patient disease patterns and progression early on.

 Using Enhanced Analytical Methods

 Most of the tools and devices mentioned all live within the holistic approach of integrating technological and informational methods – enhanced analytical methods.

 The healthcare industry is evolving and expanding best practice use at an unprecedented rate.
 Healthcare professionals are hurtling through a storm of healthcare-related data and what seems to be aiding their work stems from a few tools we touched on.
 Health IT Week acknowledges these as:

 “Clinician data entry, sophisticated medical devices, web-based health communities, electronic health records (EHRs), insurance records, prescriptions, and patient surveys.”